 - Your developer does a sloppy job of installing your code due to inadequate support and poor directions.

-Google Tag Manager to the rescue
+How Google Tag Manager works

 Tags give you access to critical marketing data.
 But you don’t want to kill your website by overloading it with tracking tags.